sizespectrum/mizer/README.md

 models](#dynamic-multi-species-size-spectrum-models) of fish
 communities.
 The package has been developed to model marine ecosystems that are subject to fishing.
 However, it may also be appropriate for other aquatic ecosystems.
+By providing a framework for multi-species fisheries modelling as an R package, mizer enhances the accessibility, usability, and reproducibility of models, and thus aims to facilitate collaboration and innovation.

-The package contains functions to allow users to set up an ecosystem model, and then project it through time under different fishing strategies.
-Methods are included to explore the results, including plots and calculation of community indicators such as the slope of the size spectrum.
-Size-based models can be complicated so mizer contains many default options that can be easily changed by the user.
+The package contains functions that allow you to set up an ecosystem model and then project it through time under different fishing strategies.
+Methods are included to explore the results, including plots and calculations of community indicators such as the slope of the size spectrum.
+Size-based models can be complicated, so mizer contains many default options that you can however change when needed.

 <!-- Mizer can also be used to create web apps that allow users to explore models -->
 <!-- without the need to install R. An [example of such an -->